s-victor/TinyPedal/docs/customization.md

 Show driver's position standing in class.

     show_class
 Show vehicle class categories.
-Class name and color are fully customizable, see [Vehicle class editor](#vehicle-class-editor) section for details.
+Class name and color are fully customizable, see [Vehicle Class Editor](#vehicle-class-editor) section for details.

     show_random_color_for_unknown_class
-Show random color for unknown class name that is not defined in `classes.json`.
+Show random color for unknown class name that is not defined in `classes.json` preset.

     class_width
 Set class name display width, value is in chars, 4 = 4 chars wide.